Game of the Week Frostpunk

 Trine 4: The Nightmare Prince

 Well, there is a new Trine game coming out this week… were we clamoring for one of those?
-They are not bad games after all.
-I enjoyed my time with Trine and Trine 2 but I never recall a nagging feeling where I wondered if they will make another one.
+They are not bad games.
+I enjoyed my time with Trine and Trine 2, but I never recall a nagging feeling where I wondered if they would make another one.

 Alliance Alive HD Remastered (The)

 Alliance Alive HD Remastered is a remaster of an old Nintendo 3DS game.
 And it looks it.
 As a turn-based RPG at least doesn’t use cheap sprites, and it has a giant mechanical rubber duck with a machine gun.
 If you want to get on this list, let me tell you, a giant mechanical rubber duck with a machine gun will get you on this list.